Skip to Content

 Truck stops usually offer showers.
 These facilities usually have clean towels, although you should bring your own shower caddy to avoid wrinkling your towel.
 Some truck stops also provide soap, but you may want to bring your own anti-bacterial wipes to be safe.
 Most truck stops do not provide shampoo or conditioner, so you’ll need to buy them or bring your own.
 Truckers should also pack extra toiletries to avoid getting caught in the wrong place with no clean towel.

-READ ALSO: How to Cook in a Semi Truck?
+READ ALSO: How to Order Tesla Truck?

 Independent truck stops may have better standards than hotel bathrooms.
 They might be older but are clean, while others may have shabby conditions.
 If you are unsure about a particular truck stop, always see the shower before paying, as most establishments do not refund payments for unused showers.
 The best way to pay for a truck stop shower is by credit card or cash.
 Once you have paid for the shower, you’ll be scheduled for a time to take it.